xiaohan2012/job-tag-cloud/README.md

 ## Note:
 1. For free Alchemy API account, there is a daily transaction limit
 2. For LinkedIn user, when crawling the job posts, requests might be forbidden.
+When this happens, it might work to update the OAuth token as it can expire.

 ## Contributor: